Health Impact Assessments (HIAs)

 The purpose of a Health Impact Assessment (HIA) is to provide decision-makers with better information about how choices they are considering will likely affect health outcomes.¬† HIAs bring together scientific evidence, health expertise, and stakeholder input so they can all be factored into the decision-making process.¬† More information about this process is available here.

-Ongoing HIAs in Omaha/Douglas County
+Recent HIAs in Omaha/Douglas County

 The Douglas County Health Department and its local¬†partners¬†are currently completing HIAs on: 1) parking policies in downtown Omaha and 2) a neighborhood redevelopment plan in the Prospect Village neighborhood in north Omaha.